AaronBertrand/ParamParser/README.md

 # ParamParser

-You're here because you want to know the default values defined for your stored procedures, but SQL Server makes this next to impossible using native functionality.
+You're here because you want to know the default values defined for your stored procedures and functions, but SQL Server makes this next to impossible using native functionality.
 I started this little project to make it easier.
 It's a simple PowerShell script that parses parameter information out of modules stored in a database, database scripts stored in files, or raw scripts inline.

 ### Background